wasikuss/castle-story-custom-launcher/README.md

 * Windows as portable version
 * Linux as AppImage

+Windows build will warn you about unknown developer, ignore that please - I don't have Microsoft key for signing up applications.
+It shouldn't ask for administrator permissions - report a bug if it will happen and don't run the application.

 *If you need build for Mac or any other format for Linux - please message me in GH issues or via Discord*